core-wg/groupcomm-bis/draft-ietf-core-groupcomm-bis.md

 * 'srv_host': a CBOR byte string, with value the unicast IP address of the server.
 This element is tagged and identified by the CBOR tag 260 "Network Address (IPv4 or IPv6 or MAC Address)".

-* 'srv_port': as a CBOR unsigned integer of the CBOR simple value Null.
+* 'srv_port': as a CBOR unsigned integer or the CBOR simple value Null.
 If it is a CBOR integer, it has as value the destination port number where to send individual requests intended to the server.
 This element MAY be present.
 If not included, the default port number 5683 is assumed.

 The CDDL notation {{RFC8610}} provided below describes the 'tp_info' CBOR array using the format above.